Here are the most common Car Insurance Spain FAQs:

 Click this link and complete the online form without any obligation to buy.

 Yes.
 Car insurance is a requirement.
 The minimum cover is third party.
-Failure to have insurance will result in a financial penalty that can run into thousands of euros.
+Failure to have insurance will result in a financial penalty.
 You are also personally liable for damages caused to other persons and vehicles if driving uninsured.
-If you are stopped by the police without insurance you will be fined and your vehicle immobilized.
+The police will fine you if they stop you and you do not have insurance.
+Additionally, they will immobilize your vehicle.

 People with newer vehicles tend to opt for a fully comprehensive policy.
 Alternatively, if your vehicle is older you might want to take out third party fire and theft.
 If you have an older car you need to weigh up the premium costs in relation to how much an insurance company will compensate you in the event your vehicle is written off.

 If I take fully comprehensive insurance what excess do I have to pay?

 This depends on you.
 If the car is brand new, you can take out a car insurance in Spain without any excess.
 Alternatively, to keep the premium down you might agree to accept an excess.
 The amount of excess will adjust the price.
 Clearly the greater the excess you are willing to accept then the lower the premium.
 Excesses start from around 90 euros.
 Most clients tend to accept a 200 or 300 euros excess on their fully comprehensive car insurance in Spain, but the decision is yours.